Area of Law: Employment Law

 The Employment Standards office can help you collect unpaid wages.
 There is no fee for this service.
 The Employment Standards office can investigate the situation and order your employer to pay the money owed to you.
 Recent legislation has removed the maximum entitlement amount of $10,000 and the six month limitation period.
 It also extends the recovery period to two years.

 In addition to receiving help from the Employment Standards office, you also have the option of suing your employer (and the client in the case of temporary workers) for the wages owed.
-For more information, visit the Ministry of Labour, Training and Skills Development website.
+For more information, visit the Ontario Ministry of Labour, Immigration, Training and Skills Development website.

 You now have